AI in product development: a practical guide for teams that ship

 The traditional approach: your PM interviews 10-15 users over two weeks, reads through support tickets when they have time, and makes priority calls based on gut instinct mixed with limited data.

-AI changes the entire equation by processing massive amounts of user feedback simultaneously.
+AI changes the equation by processing massive amounts of user feedback at once.

-According to research from McKinsey, companies using AI for customer insight analysis can process 10-50x more data points than manual analysis, identifying patterns that would take weeks or months to spot manually.
+According to McKinsey, companies using AI for customer insight analysis can process 10-50x more data points than manual analysis, identifying patterns that would take weeks or months to spot manually.

-For example, AI systems can analyze support tickets, NPS surveys, product analytics, sales call transcripts, community forums, and competitor review sites all at once.
-What previously required weeks of manual categorization and analysis can happen in days.
+AI systems can analyze support tickets, NPS surveys, product analytics, sales call transcripts, community forums, and competitor review sites all at once.
+What previously required weeks of manual categorization can happen in days.

 For a deeper look at how teams structure this across the full build cycle, our guide to AI application development covers the eight-step process from data strategy through deployment.

-The pattern recognition capability is particularly powerful.
-Users often describe the same need using completely different language across different channels.
+The pattern recognition capability matters a lot here.
+Users often describe the same need using completely different language across channels.
 One segment might call something "bulk editing," another "batch operations," while a third just describes the workflow without naming the feature.

-Manual review processes miss these connections.
+Manual review misses these connections.
 AI catches them.

-Compare timelines: 3-5 weeks for comprehensive AI-powered research versus 12-14 weeks doing traditional user interviews and analysis.
+Compare timelines: 3-5 weeks for AI-powered research versus 12-14 weeks doing traditional user interviews and analysis.
+But this only holds if your data is clean.
+If your product analytics track anonymous pageviews but not authenticated user sessions, AI will optimize for the wrong audience.

 Most product teams ideate by committee.
 Someone suggests a feature.
 The room debates it for an hour.
 You build whatever the loudest person wanted.